This post may contain affiliate links and spoilers. Please read our disclosure policy.

-Somewhere in Belarus is a school for young ladies which grooms them to be the perfect docile girls.
-However, one by one they learn their school, Vestalis, may not be as Ms. Brixil and Dr. Miro make it seem.
+Somewhere in Belarus is a school for young ladies that grooms them to be the perfect docile girls.
+However, one by one, they learn their school, Vestalis, may not be as Ms. Brixil and Dr. Miro make it seem.
 Leading two girls, Vivien and Sophia, to not only search for the truth but a means to escape.

 You Could Find Deeper Meaning If You Wanted To

 Level 16 has all that is required to present an article on feminism.
-We have young girls from childhood indoctrinated about purity in skin, being made to be docile, and waiting for a savior.
+We have young girls, from their childhood, indoctrinated about purity in skin, being made to be docile, and waiting for a savior.
 On top of that, female friendships are weakened, and distrust is sowed to keep women from forming bonds that could disturb the system.
-Also, once the secret is revealed, one could argue there comes the topic of traitors amongst the gender, how men create and reinforce ideals which are impossible for women to live up to, and so much more could be made into full-length pieces.
+Also, once the secret is revealed, one could argue the topic of traitors amongst the gender, how men create and reinforce ideals that are impossible for women to live up to, and so much more could be made into full-length pieces.

 On The Fence

 This Film Is So Dull

 But, while someone could try to drum up this film and make it seem profound, I won’t.
 Why?
 Because this film was honestly too dull to get excited enough to go on such a tangent.
 Most of the girls, besides Sophia, Vivien, perhaps Ava, you will not be able to identify if you were given a name and a picture to match to.
 Then, it isn’t a huge shock or anything when it comes to the secret and big reveal.

 Level 16 could have had more impact if only it had stronger characters and writing.
 As noted, you can see so many bits of commentary on how girls are raised and how women are subjected to unrealistic standards.
 There is even the issue of women willingly assisting men in continuing this cycle of oppression either for approval or because they have been deeply brainwashed.
-If not they recognize the closest they can get to be empowered is by oppressing their own on behalf of their oppressor.
+If not the recogniton the closest they can get to being empowered is by oppressing their own on behalf of their oppressor.